 - Intuitive eating is not a linear process.
-Our culture oozes diet mentality and it’s easy to get sucked back in, so taking one step forward and two steps back2 is part of the journey.
-Just don’t give up and think baby steps!
+Our culture oozes diet mentality and it’s easy to get sucked back in, so taking two steps forward and one step back2 is part of the journey.
+Just don’t give up and think in baby steps!

 - You may be someone like me who wants to be in control and any changes in your life makes you uneasy.
 Going from dieting to IE is a drastic change.
 Change is a natural part of life though and resisting will only prolong the stressful experience.
 When I relaxed and learned to trust my body, everything became easier.3

-- I once worked with a high school student who amazed me with this quote: “Don’t compare your page one to someone else’s page twenty”.
-Everyone is at a different stage in their IE journey, so please don’t feel pressured to be as far along as the next person.
+- Everyone is at a different stage in their intuitive eating journey.
+I once worked with a high school student who amazed me with this quote: “Don’t compare your page one to someone else’s page twenty”.
+Please don’t feel pressured to be as far along as the next person.
 You can’t master the the piano in a week.
 IE is no different.

 - This visual of the IE stages4 may help you see the big picture.
 Newcomers in the Readiness and Exploration stage are on the left side.
 Diet mentality takes up a lot of their energy and there are very few intuitive eating thoughts and actions (green).
 When they reach the Crystallization stage, diet mentality won’t be as present in their lives and there will be recognizable behavior changes (green becomes purple).
 When they reach the Awake and the Final Stage, their intuitive eating will become more natural (purple).